Happy New Year!

 Make a Budget

 Start by making a budget.
 There is a list of resources at the bottom of this blog to help you get started.
 Take a pen and paper, gather up or open your bank statements online along with any social welfare payment receipts or payslips.
 Make a line down the page, and on one side, put any income (and dates if you have them).
-On the other side, write a list of all your bills and spending, add up the columns and take away the outgoings from the income.
+On the other side of the page, write a list of all your bills and spending, add up the columns and take away the outgoings from the income.

 Good starting point!